liferay/apioarchitect.wedeploy.io/content/docs/reference/exception-mapper.md

 weight: 3
 ---

-Together with [providers](/docs/reference/providers.html) `Exception mappers` are a way to override the APIO Architect runtime.
+Together with [providers](/docs/reference/providers.html), **exception mappers** are a way to override the APIO Architect runtime.

-`Excption mappers` allow you to automatically convert exception of your domain like `NoSuchUserException`, `NotAuthenticatedException` into HTTP domain exceptions, with its related status code.
+Exception mappers allow you to automatically convert an exception of your domain like `NoSuchUserException` or `NotAuthenticatedException` into HTTP domain exceptions, with its related status code.

-Creating a exception mapper requires to implements the `ExceptionMapper` interface, that has a generic parameter to indicate the exception type.
+Creating an exception mapper requires implementing the `ExceptionMapper` interface, that has a generic parameter to indicate the exception type.
 This interface has a sole method `map` which receives the exception and returns an `APIError`.
 APIO Architect will use the `APIError` instance to serialize the response in the correspondent format.

+A simple example would be like this:

 A simple example would be like this: